Government agencies communicate via

-Priority schemes enhance your chances in the computer ballot.
+Priority schemes enhance your chances in the computer ballot for flats offered in Build-To-Order (BTO) and Sale of Balance Flats (SBF) exercises.
 You may apply for these if you and the persons listed in your flat application meet the eligibility conditions.

 Please note that there is no priority or privilege to secure a small queue number to book a flat.